HypothesisWorks/hypothesis/paper.md

 which leaves researchers in the unfortunate position of having to put in a significant amount of work per project to understand how to test it.

 Hypothesis avoids both of these problems by using a single universal representation for test cases.
-Ensuring that test cases produced from this format are valid is relatively easy, no more difficult than ensuring that randomly generated tests cases are valid at least, and improvements to the generation process can operate solely on this universal representation rather than requiring adapting to each test.
+Ensuring that test cases produced from this format are valid is relatively easy, no more difficult than ensuring that randomly generated tests cases are valid, and improvements to the generation process can operate solely on this universal representation rather than requiring adapting to each test.

 Currently Hypothesis uses this format to support two major use cases:

 1. It is the basis of its approach to test-case reduction, allowing it to support more powerful test-case reduction than is found in most property-based testing libraries with no user intervention.
 2. It supports Targeted Property-Based Testing [@DBLP:conf/issta/LoscherS17], which uses a score to guide testing towards a particular goal (e.g. maximising an error term).
-Normally this would require custom mutation operators per test.
+In the original implementation this would require custom mutation operators per test, but in Hypothesis this mutation is transparent to the user and they need only specify the goal.

 The internal format is flexible and contains rich information about the structure of generated test cases, so it is likely future versions of the software will see other features built on top of it,